Core Web Vitals Optimization: A Technical SEO Guide for 2025

 • Dynamically Injected Content: Be cautious when injecting content above existing content, as this can cause significant layout shifts.
 If you must inject content, reserve space for it or use a loading indicator.

 • Web Fonts Causing FOIT/FOUT: Flash of Invisible Text (FOIT) and Flash of Unstyled Text (FOUT) occur when web fonts take too long to load.
-Use font-display: optional to prevent layout shifts caused by font swapping.
+The font-display CSS property helps control how fonts are rendered.

 • Reserve Space: Always define height and width attributes for images and videos, or use CSS aspect ratio boxes to reserve the required space.